damaged hair How to Do a Hair Porosity Test at Home

-Not too sure whether you have high porosity hair or low porosity hair?
-Lucky for you, we’re here to assist.
+If you’re not too sure whether you have high porosity hair or low porosity hair, we’re here to assist.
 Keep reading to learn about what hair porosity is, how to conduct your own hair porosity test, and how hair porosity levels can impact your daily hair care routine.

-The meaning of porous, per Merriam-Webster, is that something possesses or is full of pores.
 Much like your skin, your hair also has pores —although not the same type.
 Think of the pores on your strands like shingles on a roof.
 If your hair is highly porous or your pores are “open,” the shingles are lifted.
-If your hair has low porosity, the shingles lie flat against your strand.
+If your hair has low porosity, the shingles lie flat against your strands.
 All hair is porous, but damaged strands are even more intensely porous, according to the National Center for Biotechnology Information (NCBI).

 So, what exactly is the meaning of hair porosity?
 Simply put, hair porosity refers to a strand of hair’s ability to absorb and retain moisture.
 Hair with high porosity can absorb the most moisture or water, but it’s unable to hold onto this moisture (which is not a good thing, since you want to keep your strands hydrated).